Anterior Shin Splints

 Phase 4: Restore Muscle Strength

 Your calf, shin, quadriceps, gluteal and other lower limb muscles may need strengthening to enable a safe resumption of sport or training.

 Phase 5: Modified Training Program & Return to Sport

 Most anterior shin splints occur due to excessive training loads.
 Running activities place enormous forces on your body (contractile and non-contractile).

-Depending on the demands of your chosen sport, you will require specific sport-specific exercises and a progressed training regime to enable a safe and injury-free return to your chosen sport.
+Depending on your chosen sport’s demands, you will require specific sport-specific exercises and a progressed training regime to enable a safe and injury-free return to your chosen sport.

 Your PhysioWorks physiotherapist will discuss your goals, time frames and training schedules with you to optimise you for a complete return to sport.
 The perfect outcome will have you performing at full speed, power, agility and function with the added knowledge that a thorough rehabilitation program has minimised your chance of future injury.

 How Long Does It Take For Anterior Shin Splints To Heal?

 There is no specific time frame for when to progress from each stage to the next.
 Many factors will determine your anterior shin splints rehabilitation status during your physiotherapist’s clinical assessment.